Last Updated On

 Four Trails.
 There are many other opportunities to stretch your legs at White Sands, from the Playa and Dune Life Nature Trails to the Backcountry Camping and sneakily named Alkali Flat Trails.
 (IMPORTANT NOTE: The Alkali Flat trail is actually not flat!)

-Pro Tip: Before you set out on one of the trails, be sure you have plenty of water and these additional, important items.
+Regardless of the path you pick, be sure to pack plenty of water and these additional, important items.

 The texture of pure, gypsum sand is like no other sand you’ll ever experience.
 Its fine, powder-soft texture is mesmerizing to sift through your fingers and fun to dig.